groupoasys/2020_cournot_producer/README.md

 Raw data source: [OMIE]

+In the case study we assume a Cournot producer whose production influence the price she obtains.
 A linear inverse demand function of the form price = alpha - beta * energy_production is assumed.
-For each hour a different linear model is fit.
+The parameter of this model are considered unknown prior to the market bid.
+For each hour of the training dataset a different linear model is fit to obtain the corresponding parameters for that hour.

 alpha: constant term of the linear model (euros).